Country-western two-step

 The country/western two-step, often called the Texas two-step or simply the two-step, is a country/western dance usually danced to country music in common time.
 "Traditional [Texas] two-step developed, my theory goes, because it is suited to fiddle and guitar music played two-four time with a firm beat [found in country music].
 One-two, one-two, slide-shuffle.
 The two-step is related to the polka, the Texas waltz, and the jitterbug.

 The Texas two-step is the same step known to ballroom dancers as the international fox-trot.
 Except for the one-step, which is just that, most Texas dances are variations of a two-step, also called a half-step, which is simply a step-close-step.
 The Texas two-step is generally done with two long steps and a step-close-step to two-four time.
 Speeded up, it's a shuffle or double shuffle, but still a two-step.

-As with other country/western dances, there are many different versions of two step across the United States, and there may be no one truly "correct" way to perform a particular dance.
+As with other country/western dances, there are many versions of two-step across the United States, and there may be no one truly "correct" way to perform a particular dance.
 Even individual dance halls may have their own unique variations which they consider correct.